ITADN-Lab/PPO-ESD/README.md

 # PPO-ESD
 PPO-ESD
-This project is the source code of paper "Optimizing bidding strategy in electricity market based on graph convolutional neural network and deep reinforcement learning".
+This project is the source code of paper "PPO-ESD: Proximal Policy Optimization-Energy Storage Dispatch for Reducing Line Loss in Distribution Networks with High Photovoltaic Penetration".

 # Dependencies
-Python 3.7
+Python 3.10
-Pytorch 1.12
-matlab R2021a
-matpower 7.1
 Run
-main function: main.py （includes DDPG-MLP, DDPG-GCN）
+main function: main.py

 #TODO This project is a work in progress and is awaiting further development.